yssource/turbodbc/README.md

 To install turbodbc, please make sure you have the following things installed:

 *   A modern g++ compiler (works with 4.7.2+)
-*   Boost development headers (typical package name: libboost-all-devel)
+*   Boost development headers (typical package name: `libboost-all-dev`)
-*   Unixodbc development headers
+*   Unixodbc development headers (typical package name: `unixodbc-dev`)
-*   Python 2.7 development headers
+*   Python 2.7 development headers (typical package name: `python-dev`)

 To install turbodbc, please use the following command:

     pip install turbodbc

-If you want to leverage turbodbc's NumPy support, please make sure to install `numpy` before installing turbodbc, since turbodbc searches for NumPy headers at installation time to determine whether NumPy support can be provided.
+If you want to leverage turbodbc's NumPy support, please make sure to `pip install numpy` before installing turbodbc, since turbodbc searches for NumPy headers at installation time to determine whether NumPy support can be provided.